THRASTRO/sofa.js/docs/era.c2t00a.md

    celestial-to-intermediate matrix, ERA is the Earth rotation angle and RPOM is the polar motion matrix.

-4) A faster, but slightly less accurate result (about 1 mas), can be obtained by using instead the [eraC2t00b][1] function.
+4) A faster, but slightly less accurate, result (about 1 mas) can be obtained by using instead the [eraC2t00b][1] function.

 ## Called: